smpallen99/coherence/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

+> <div style="font-color: red">Alert: Project under active development!</div>
+>
+> This is really a 0.0.1 version.
+It has not been fully acceptance tested.
+For experimental use only!
+>
+> When I think its ready, I release it on hex!
+>
+> Thanks for your interest.

 Coherence is a full featured, configurable authentication system for Phoenix, with the following modules:

 * [Database Authenticatable](#authenticatable): handles hashing and storing an encrypted password in the database.